emissary-ingress/emissary/reference/filter-reference.md

 # Filters

-Filters are used to extend Ambassador to modify or intercept an HTTP request before sending to the the backend service.
-You may use any of the built-in Filter types, or use the `Plugin` filter type to run custom code written in Golang.
+Filters are used to extend Ambassador to modify or intercept an HTTP request before sending to the backend service.
+You may use any of the built-in Filter types, use the `Plugin` filter type to run custom code written in the Go programming language, or use the `External` filter type to call run out to custom code written in a programming language of your choice.

 Filters are created with the `Filter` resource type, which contains global arguments to that filter.
 Which Filter(s) to use for which